damonallison/notes/tools/big-data/hadoop.md

 ## Hadoop

-Hadoop is a batch based map reduce engine.
+Hadoop is a batch based on a map reduce engine.

+### Characteristics

-* Commodity hardware (is anything non-commodity today).
+* Commodity hardware (is anything non-commodity today?).
 * Open source software (is anything not open source?).
 * Fault tolerant.
 Survives single machine failures with any component.
 * Schema-on-read.
 You can save data in the raw form, project it on the fly to the desired format (schema).